Off-shell phase diagram of BPS black holes in AdS$_5$: Off-shell free energy of BPS black holes

 Our trial off-shell free energy function is

 Implementing eqn. (\ref{der}), gives the unknown function $g(r_+) = r^4+\frac{r^2}{2}$, which when used back in eqn. (\ref{gr1}) gives the off-shell free energy to be

-This agrees with the expression obtained earlier in eqn. (\ref{gr3}) from first principles.
+This agrees with the expression obtained earlier in eqn. (\ref{gr3}).
 We checked that the method described above works for all the cases discussed in this section, including the cases where there are other variables, such as the electric potential and the angular velocities.